oracle/terraform-provider-oci/website/docs/r/database_migration_migration.html.markdown

 The following attributes are exported:

-* `advisor_settings` - Optional Pre-Migration advisor settings.
+* `advisor_settings` - Details about Oracle Advisor Settings.
 	* `is_ignore_errors` - True to not interrupt migration execution due to Pre-Migration Advisor errors.
 Default is false.
 	* `is_skip_advisor` - True to skip the Pre-Migration Advisor execution.
 Default is false.
-* `agent_id` - The OCID of the registered on-premises ODMS Agent.
-Only valid for Offline Migrations.
-* `compartment_id` - OCID of the compartment
+* `compartment_id` - The OCID of the resource being referenced.
-* `credentials_secret_id` - OCID of the Secret in the Oracle Cloud Infrastructure vault containing the Migration credentials.
-Used to store GoldenGate administrator user credentials.
-* `data_transfer_medium_details` - Data Transfer Medium details for the Migration.
-	* `database_link_details` - Optional details for creating a network database link from Oracle Cloud Infrastructure database to on-premise database.
-		* `name` - Name of database link from Oracle Cloud Infrastructure database to on-premise database.
-ODMS will create link, if the link does not already exist.
-		* `wallet_bucket` - In lieu of a network database link, Oracle Cloud Infrastructure Object Storage bucket will be used to store Data Pump dump files for the migration.
-Additionally, it can be specified alongside a database link data transfer medium.
-			* `bucket` - Bucket name.
-			* `namespace` - Namespace name of the object store bucket.
-	* `object_storage_details` - In lieu of a network database link, Oracle Cloud Infrastructure Object Storage bucket will be used to store Data Pump dump files for the migration.
-Additionally, it can be specified alongside a database link data transfer medium.
-		* `bucket` - Bucket name.
-		* `namespace` - Namespace name of the object store bucket.
-* `data_transfer_medium_details_v2` - Optional additional properties for dump transfer in source or target host.
+* `data_transfer_medium_details` - Optional additional properties for data transfer.
 	* `access_key_id` - AWS access key credentials identifier Details: https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys
 	* `name` - Name of database link from Oracle Cloud Infrastructure database to on-premise database.
 ODMS will create link,  if the link does not already exist.
 	* `object_storage_bucket` - In lieu of a network database link, Oracle Cloud Infrastructure Object Storage bucket will be used to store Data Pump dump files for the migration.
 Additionally, it can be specified alongside a database link data transfer medium.
 		* `bucket` - Bucket name.
 		* `namespace` - Namespace name of the object store bucket.
 	* `region` - AWS region code where the S3 bucket is located.
 Region code should match the documented available regions: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions
 	* `secret_access_key` - AWS secret access key credentials Details: https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys
-	* `type` - Type of the data transfer medium to use for the datapump
-* `datapump_settings` - Optional settings for Data Pump Export and Import jobs
-	* `data_pump_parameters` - Optional parameters for Data Pump Export and Import.
-Refer to [Configuring Optional Initial Load Advanced Settings](https://docs.us.oracle.com/en/cloud/paas/database-migration/dmsus/working-migration-resources.html#GUID-24BD3054-FDF8-48FF-8492-636C1D4B71ED)
-		* `estimate` - Estimate size of dumps that will be generated.
-		* `exclude_parameters` - Exclude paratemers for Export and Import.
-		* `export_parallelism_degree` - Maximum number of worker processes that can be used for a Data Pump Export job.
-		* `import_parallelism_degree` - Maximum number of worker processes that can be used for a Data Pump Import job.
-For an Autonomous Database, ODMS will automatically query its CPU core count and set this property.
-		* `is_cluster` - Set to false to force Data Pump worker processes to run on one instance.
-		* `table_exists_action` - IMPORT: Specifies the action to be performed when data is loaded into a preexisting table.
-	* `export_directory_object` - Directory object details, used to define either import or export directory objects in Data Pump Settings.
-		* `name` - Name of directory object in database
-		* `path` - Absolute path of directory on database server
-	* `import_directory_object` - Directory object details, used to define either import or export directory objects in Data Pump Settings.
-		* `name` - Name of directory object in database
-		* `path` - Absolute path of directory on database server
-	* `job_mode` - Data Pump job mode.
-Refer to [Data Pump Export Modes ](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump-export-utility.html#GUID-8E497131-6B9B-4CC8-AA50-35F480CAC2C4)
-	* `metadata_remaps` - Defines remapping to be applied to objects as they are processed.
-Refer to [METADATA_REMAP Procedure ](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_DATAPUMP.html#GUID-0FC32790-91E6-4781-87A3-229DE024CB3D)
-		* `new_value` - Specifies the new value that oldValue should be translated into.
-		* `old_value` - Specifies the value which needs to be reset.
-		* `type` - Type of remap.
-Refer to [METADATA_REMAP Procedure ](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_DATAPUMP.html#GUID-0FC32790-91E6-4781-87A3-229DE024CB3D)
-* `defined_tags` - Defined tags for this resource.
-Each key is predefined and scoped to a namespace.
-Example: `{"foo-namespace.bar-key": "value"}`
-* `display_name` - Migration Display Name
-* `dump_transfer_details` - Optional additional properties for dump transfer.
-	* `shared_storage_mount_target_id` - Optional OCID of the shared storage mount target.
+	* `shared_storage_mount_target_id` - OCID of the shared storage mount target
 	* `source` - Optional additional properties for dump transfer in source or target host.
-Default kind is CURL
+Default kind is CURL.
 		* `kind` - Type of dump transfer to use during migration in source or target host.
 Default kind is CURL
 		* `oci_home` - Path to the Oracle Cloud Infrastructure CLI installation in the node.
 		* `wallet_location` - Directory path to Oracle Cloud Infrastructure SSL wallet location on Db server node.
 	* `target` - Optional additional properties for dump transfer in source or target host.
-Default kind is CURL
+Default kind is CURL.
 		* `kind` - Type of dump transfer to use during migration in source or target host.
 Default kind is CURL
 		* `oci_home` - Path to the Oracle Cloud Infrastructure CLI installation in the node.
 		* `wallet_location` - Directory path to Oracle Cloud Infrastructure SSL wallet location on Db server node.
-* `exclude_objects` - Database objects to exclude from migration.
-If 'includeObjects' are specified, only exclude object types can be specified with general wildcards (.*) for owner and objectName.
-	* `is_omit_excluded_table_from_replication` - Whether an excluded table should be omitted from replication.
-Only valid for database objects that have are of type TABLE and that are included in the exludeObjects.
-	* `object` - Name of the object (regular expression is allowed)
-	* `owner` - Owner of the object (regular expression is allowed)
-	* `type` - Type of object to exclude.
-If not specified, matching owners and object names of type TABLE would be excluded.
+	* `type` - Type of the data transfer medium to use.
+* `database_combination` - The combination of source and target databases participating in a migration.
+Example: ORACLE means the migration is meant for migrating Oracle source and target databases.
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+Example: `{"foo-namespace.bar-key": "value"}`
+* `description` - A user-friendly description.
+Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
+* `display_name` - A user-friendly name.
+Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
-* `executing_job_id` - OCID of the current ODMS Job in execution for the Migration, if any.
+* `executing_job_id` - The OCID of the resource being referenced.
-* `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
-Exists for cross-compatibility only.
-Example: `{"bar-key": "value"}`
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see Resource Tags.
+Example: {"Department": "Finance"}
-* `golden_gate_details` - Details about Oracle GoldenGate Microservices.
-	* `hub` - Details about Oracle GoldenGate Microservices.
-		* `compute_id` - OCID of GoldenGate compute instance.
-		* `rest_admin_credentials` - Database Administrator Credentials details.
-			* `username` - Administrator username
-		* `source_container_db_admin_credentials` - Database Administrator Credentials details.
-			* `username` - Administrator username
-		* `source_db_admin_credentials` - Database Administrator Credentials details.
-			* `username` - Administrator username
-		* `source_microservices_deployment_name` - Name of GoldenGate deployment to operate on source database
-		* `target_db_admin_credentials` - Database Administrator Credentials details.
-			* `username` - Administrator username
-		* `target_microservices_deployment_name` - Name of GoldenGate deployment to operate on target database
-		* `url` - Oracle GoldenGate hub's REST endpoint.
-Refer to https://docs.oracle.com/en/middleware/goldengate/core/19.1/securing/network.html#GUID-A709DA55-111D-455E-8942-C9BDD1E38CAA
-	* `settings` - Optional settings for Oracle GoldenGate processes
+* `ggs_details` - Optional settings for Oracle GoldenGate processes
 	* `acceptable_lag` - ODMS will monitor GoldenGate end-to-end latency until the lag time is lower than the specified value in seconds.
 	* `extract` - Parameters for Extract processes.
 		* `long_trans_duration` - Length of time (in seconds) that a transaction can be open before Extract generates a warning message that the transaction is long-running.
 If not specified, Extract will not generate a warning on long-running transactions.
 		* `performance_profile` - Extract performance.
+	* `ggs_deployment` - Details about Oracle GoldenGate GGS Deployment.
+		* `deployment_id` - The OCID of the resource being referenced.
+		* `ggs_admin_credentials_secret_id` - The OCID of the resource being referenced.
 	* `replicat` - Parameters for Replicat processes.
-			* `map_parallelism` - Number of threads used to read trail files (valid for Parallel Replicat)
-			* `max_apply_parallelism` - Defines the range in which Replicat automatically adjusts its apply parallelism (valid for Parallel Replicat)
-			* `min_apply_parallelism` - Defines the range in which Replicat automatically adjusts its apply parallelism (valid for Parallel Replicat)
-* `golden_gate_service_details` - Details about Oracle GoldenGate GGS Deployment.
-	* `ggs_deployment` - Details about Oracle GoldenGate GGS Deployment.
-		* `deployment_id` - OCID of a GoldenGate Deployment
+		* `performance_profile` - Replicat performance.
-		* `ggs_admin_credentials_secret_id` - OCID of a VaultSecret containing the Admin Credentials for the GGS Deployment
-	* `settings` - Optional settings for Oracle GoldenGate processes
+* `hub_details` - Details about Oracle GoldenGate Microservices.
 	* `acceptable_lag` - ODMS will monitor GoldenGate end-to-end latency until the lag time is lower than the specified value in seconds.
+	* `compute_id` - The OCID of the resource being referenced.
 	* `extract` - Parameters for Extract processes.
 		* `long_trans_duration` - Length of time (in seconds) that a transaction can be open before Extract generates a warning message that the transaction is long-running.
 If not specified, Extract will not generate a warning on long-running transactions.
 		* `performance_profile` - Extract performance.
+	* `key_id` - The OCID of the resource being referenced.
 	* `replicat` - Parameters for Replicat processes.
-			* `map_parallelism` - Number of threads used to read trail files (valid for Parallel Replicat)
-			* `max_apply_parallelism` - Defines the range in which Replicat automatically adjusts its apply parallelism (valid for Parallel Replicat)
-			* `min_apply_parallelism` - Defines the range in which Replicat automatically adjusts its apply parallelism (valid for Parallel Replicat)
-            * `performance_profile` - Extract performance.
+		* `performance_profile` - Replicat performance.
+	* `rest_admin_credentials` - Database Administrator Credentials details.
+		* `username` - Administrator username
+	* `url` - Endpoint URL.
+	* `vault_id` - The OCID of the resource being referenced.
-* `id` - The OCID of the resource
+* `id` - The OCID of the resource being referenced.
-* `include_objects` - Database objects to include from migration.
-	* `is_omit_excluded_table_from_replication` - Whether an excluded table should be omitted from replication.
-Only valid for database objects that have are of type TABLE and that are included in the exludeObjects.
+* `initial_load_settings` - Optional settings for Data Pump Export and Import jobs
+	* `compatibility` - Apply the specified requirements for compatibility with MySQL Database Service for all tables in the dump  output, altering the dump files as necessary.
+	* `data_pump_parameters` - Optional parameters for Data Pump Export and Import.
+		* `estimate` - Estimate size of dumps that will be generated.
+		* `exclude_parameters` - Exclude paratemers for Export and Import.
+		* `export_parallelism_degree` - Maximum number of worker processes that can be used for a Data Pump Export job.
+		* `import_parallelism_degree` - Maximum number of worker processes that can be used for a Data Pump Import job.
+For an Autonomous Database, ODMS will automatically query its CPU core count and set this property.
+		* `is_cluster` - Set to false to force Data Pump worker process to run on one instance.
+		* `table_exists_action` - IMPORT: Specifies the action to be performed when data is loaded into a preexisting table.
+	* `export_directory_object` - Directory object details, used to define either import or export directory objects in Data Pump Settings.
-	* `object` - Name of the object (regular expression is allowed)
+		* `name` - Name of directory object in database
+		* `path` - Absolute path of directory on database server
+	* `handle_grant_errors` - The action taken in the event of errors related to GRANT or REVOKE errors.
+	* `import_directory_object` - Directory object details, used to define either import or export directory objects in Data Pump Settings.
-	* `owner` - Owner of the object (regular expression is allowed)
+		* `name` - Name of directory object in database
+		* `path` - Absolute path of directory on database server
+	* `is_consistent` - Enable (true) or disable (false) consistent data dumps by locking the instance for backup during the dump.
+	* `is_ignore_existing_objects` - Import the dump even if it contains objects that already exist in the target schema in the MySQL instance.
+	* `is_tz_utc` - Include a statement at the start of the dump to set the time zone to UTC.
+	* `job_mode` - Oracle Job Mode
+	* `metadata_remaps` - Defines remapping to be applied to objects as they are processed.
+		* `new_value` - Specifies the new value that oldValue should be translated into.
+		* `old_value` - Specifies the value which needs to be reset.
-	* `type` - Type of object to exclude.
-If not specified, matching owners and object names of type TABLE would be excluded.
+		* `type` - Type of remap.
+Refer to [METADATA_REMAP Procedure ](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_DATAPUMP.html#GUID-0FC32790-91E6-4781-87A3-229DE024CB3D)
+	* `primary_key_compatibility` - Primary key compatibility option
+	* `tablespace_details` - Migration tablespace settings.
+		* `block_size_in_kbs` - Size of Oracle database blocks in KB.
+		* `extend_size_in_mbs` - Size to extend the tablespace in MB.
+Note: Only applicable if 'isBigFile' property is set to true.
+		* `is_auto_create` - Set this property to true to auto-create tablespaces in the target Database.
+Note: This is not applicable for Autonomous Database Serverless databases.
+		* `is_big_file` - Set this property to true to enable tablespace of the type big file.
+		* `remap_target` - Name of the tablespace on the target database to which the source database tablespace is to be remapped.
+		* `target_type` - Type of Database Base Migration Target.
 * `lifecycle_details` - Additional status related to the execution and current state of the Migration.
-* `source_container_database_connection_id` - The OCID of the Source Container Database Connection.
+* `source_container_database_connection_id` - The OCID of the resource being referenced.
-* `source_database_connection_id` - The OCID of the Source Database Connection.
+* `source_database_connection_id` - The OCID of the resource being referenced.
 * `state` - The current state of the Migration resource.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
-* `target_database_connection_id` - The OCID of the Target Database Connection.
+* `target_database_connection_id` - The OCID of the resource being referenced.
-* `time_created` - The time the Migration was created.
-An RFC3339 formatted datetime string.
+* `time_created` - An RFC3339 formatted datetime string such as `2016-08-25T21:10:29.600Z`.
-* `time_last_migration` - The time of last Migration.
-An RFC3339 formatted datetime string.
+* `time_last_migration` - An RFC3339 formatted datetime string such as `2016-08-25T21:10:29.600Z`.
-* `time_updated` - The time of the last Migration details update.
-An RFC3339 formatted datetime string.
+* `time_updated` - An RFC3339 formatted datetime string such as `2016-08-25T21:10:29.600Z`.
-* `type` - Migration type.
-* `vault_details` - Oracle Cloud Infrastructure Vault details to store migration and connection credentials secrets
-	* `compartment_id` - OCID of the compartment where the secret containing the credentials will be created.
-	* `key_id` - OCID of the vault encryption key
-	* `vault_id` - OCID of the vault
+* `type` - The type of the migration to be performed.
+Example: ONLINE if no downtime is preferred for a migration.
+This method uses Oracle GoldenGate for replication.
-* `wait_after` - Name of a migration phase.
-The Job will wait after executing this phase until the Resume Job endpoint is called.
+* `wait_after` - You can optionally pause a migration after a job phase.
+This property allows you to optionally specify the phase after which you can pause the migration.

 ## Timeouts